KingHowler/Custom-Functions-List/README.md

    2. generatePass : Inputs certain parameters and produces a random string.
 Uses the randomChar() and exists() functions
    3. randomChar   : Inputs Generator Mode and generates a random character from 'a' to 'z' and 'A' to 'Z'
 ## Contact us
-If you have any general purpose functions which may be useful to others as well, we would appreciate that you support us in expanding this repository by sending your custom functions at [r/TheModulusArchives](https://www.reddit.com/r/TheModulusArchives/)
+If you have any general purpose functions which may be useful to others as well, we would appreciate that you support us in expanding this repository by sending your custom functions at [r/TheModulusArchives](https://www.reddit.com/r/TheModulusArchives/) or by initiating a pull request.